 By Carly Cummings, CIO, Linfox Asia And Director, The Australian-Thai Chamber Of Commerce

-The supply chain industry has been using eCommerce in the form of electronic data interchange (EDI) to communicate with its customers for over 20 years.
+The supply chain industry has been using e-Commerce in the form of electronic data interchange (EDI) to communicate with its customers for over 20 years.
 Supply chain partners use it to swap order information between their distribution centres and sales and customer service teams to ensure B2B deliveries occur on time and accurately.
-The current explosion in eCommerce is an extension of this same concept to a different audience, namely smaller unit B2C orders, allowing businesses to communicate directly with their end customers to offer a more customised and targeted channel of supply.
+The current explosion in e-Commerce is an extension of this same concept to a different audience, namely smaller unit B2C orders, allowing businesses to communicate directly with their end customers to offer a more customized and targeted channel of supply.

 Asia leads the pack

 Asia is one of the largest and fastest growing e-Commerce markets in the world, with Indonesia, Vietnam, and India leading the way in providing more creative and complex omni-channel distribution options to the end consumer.

 This trend is being driven by increasing minimum wages and a growing middle class with more disposable income on one hand, and decreasing ‘free’ time owing to increasing congestion and transit times on the other.